Last Updated on July 26, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Many times when a public school student faces expulsion, there is confusion about what this means and the length a school expulsion may continue.
-Some questions and answers relevant to the length of expulsions in the public school setting, (high school or below) may be helpful to parents.
+Many times when a public school student faces expulsion, there is confusion about what this means and how long a school expulsion may continue.
+Some questions and answers relevant to the length of expulsions in the public school setting, (high school or below) can be helpful to parents.

 Is expulsion permanent?

-No. There is always a listed end date in the expulsion decision.
+No. There is always a listed end date in the student’s expulsion order.

 When can a student return to school after they are expelled?

-How long can a public school expulsion be?
+How long can a public school expulsion continue?

-Can a public school expulsion continue beyond the expulsion time period in the expulsion decision?
+Can a public school expulsion continue beyond the expulsion time period listed in the expulsion decision?

 Yes.
-Although the initial expulsion can only go a maximum 1 year for the worst offenses, like drug sales, if a student does not meet readmission (aka rehabilitation) terms when attempting to reenroll, the student may not be readmitted and their exclusion may continue.
+Although the initial expulsion can only go a maximum 1 year for the very worst offenses, like drug sales, if a student does not meet their required readmission terms (such as counseling, keeping grades up, school attendance, drug testing, etc.) the student may not be readmitted and their exclusion may continue.